digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 -  The implementation of an interface instance can be changed;

 The following table summarizes the changes supported by SCU.
-Consult the subsequent sections below for additional information.
+Consult the sections below for additional information.
 For application updates that are not covered by SCU, consult the :ref:`Automating the Upgrade Process
 <upgrade-automation>` section which describes an upgrade tool that can be used
 to migrate contracts from an old version to a new version.